- July 11, 2017

 Local Government Guidance.
 Fire Safety Risk Assessment.

-•Fire Safety in Small to Medium Places of Assembly
+•Small to Medium Places of Assembly

-•Fire Safety in Large Places of Assembly
+•Large Places of Assembly

 We not only know how to satisfy the Guidance, we know how best to use it, for example; In any Licensed Premise, the Regulatory Reform (Fire Safety) Order 2005 takes precedence over the Licensing Authority and therefore any restrictions on the Premise, such as the capacity limit, would have to be in accordance with the findings of the Fire Risk Assessment.